Quality Standards for Increased Trade in the Eastern Partnership Countries

-The issue of Quality Infrastructure (short: QI) is of paramount importance for the economic relations of the countries of the Eastern Partnership.
+The issue of quality infrastructure (QI) is of paramount importance for the economic relations of the countries of the Eastern Partnership (EaP).
 Only by reference to commonly accepted standards and technical regulations, as well as by means of a competent conformity assessment (inspection, inspection, certification), trade with the neighboring markets can be carried out on a mutually recognized basis.
-A QI system has to be acknowledged according to international standards and best practices in order to profit from regional and international trade.
-Trade, however, has to be safe.
-Therefore, an effective market surveillance is necessary to protect the citizens of the Eastern Partnership countries from harmful products.
+A QI system has to be acknowledged according to international standards and best practices in order to profit from trade with EU countries, but also with other markets in the region.
+Moreover, European best practices are indispensable for EU-oriented countries of the EaP.

 So far, Armenia, Azerbaijan, Georgia, Moldova and Ukraine have increased their experiences within the region in the fields of accreditation and metrology in the past years.
 The lessons learned from the past projects of the region could be shared and synergies could be used.
 This approach of transferring knowledge within the region can be supported by PTB as a recognized impartial partner.

 The objective of the project is to ensure that Quality Infrastructure (QI) institutions in the Eastern Partnership countries (EaP) make progress toward adapting their services and processes for promoting value creation, productivity and innovation to be in line with international and European best practices.